RazrFalcon/resvg/doc/build.md

-# How to build libresvg
+# How to build resvg

 ## General

-Currently, *libresvg* supports only two backend: Qt and cairo.
+Currently, *resvg* supports only two backend: Qt and cairo.

 You can build them separately or together.